Blake Christian: WWE (2021)

 On February 13, 2021, it was reported WWE had signed Christian to a developmental contract.
 On June 15, 2021, he debuted on the NXT brand under the ring name Trey Baxter, losing to Kushida for the NXT Cruiserweight Championship.
 He wrestled a number of matches on NXT and 205 Live, with his final being on 8 October, in a loss to Grayson Waller.
 He was released on 4 November.

+Return to the independent circuit (2021–present)

+After being released from WWE, Christian resumed performing on the independent circuit.
+On 4 June 2023, Christian defeated Masha Slamovich and Rina Yamashita at Cage Of Survival 2 to win the GCW World Championship, his first ever title and world title of his career.
+On May 25, 2024, Christian was stripped of the title due to his participation in the Best of the Super Juniors 31 and not being able to defend the title at Cage of Survival 3, ending his reign at 356 days.

+Return to NJPW (2022–present)

+On the February 17, 2022 episode of Strong, Christian made his return to NJPW, losing to Chris Bey.
+Christian would continue to make sporadic appearances on the Strong brand of NJPW.
+At Dominion 6.9 in Osaka-jo Hall, Christian was announced to make his debut in Japan as a participant in the Best of the Super Juniors 31, where he was placed in A-Block.
+Christian finished the tournament with 10 points and failed to advance to the playoff stage.

-All Elite Wrestling (2022-present)
+All Elite Wrestling / Ring of Honor (2022–present)

 On the March 22, 2022 episode of AEW Dark, Christian made his All Elite Wrestling (AEW) debut defeating Rohit Raju.
+At Death Before Dishonor, Christian made his Ring of Honor debut teaming with Alex Zayne and Tony Deppen in a losing effort to Brian Cage, Bishop Kaun, and Toa Liona of The Embassy.
 On the September 2 episode of AEW Rampage, Christian fought Rey Fenix in a losing effort.

-Ring of Honor (2022-present)

-At Death Before Dishonor, Christian made his debut teaming with Alex Zayne and Tony Deppen in a losing effort to Brian Cage, Bishop Kaun, and Toa Liona of The Embassy.
 At Final Battle, he teamed with AR Fox defeating Rush and Dralístico.
-On February 25th, Christian faced Zack Sabre Jr for the NJPW World Television Championship, in a losing effort.
+On February 25, Christian faced Zack Sabre Jr. for the NJPW World Television Championship, in a losing effort.
+For the remainder of 2022 and 2023, Christian would mainly appear on ROH, Dark, and Dark: Elevation.

+On December 20 at Final Battle, Christian participated in a Survival of the Fittest for the ROH World Television Championship, where he was the last man eliminated by Komander.
+In early 2025, Christian formed a tag team with Lee Johnson known as The Swirl.